Exciting, beautiful, idealistic, an important statement in a cultural moment, and a real good time.

 The film ultimately has T’Challa choose neither the isolationism of his forebears, nor the radicalisation of the Killmongers or W’Kabis, but to forge his own, more complicated path.
 It’s not an ending, but a beginning: a path that will be beset on both sides – from those who’ll abuse the knowledge Wakanda shares, and from those who’ll accuse Wakanda of not sharing enough.
 But ideas which are beneficial in principle are usually complicated in practice.
 This actually opens up plenty of possibilities for conflict in the sequel, which I hope dares to go even further than this remarkable film already has.

 Black Panther was always going to be at least controversial, if not problematic.
 I’m glad that if it is, that – again, from the outside – it at least seems to be for good reasons.
-And that it is, above all, a really entertaining, thoughtful, passionate film.
+And that it is, above all, an entertaining, thoughtful, passionate film.

 - Angela Bassett is a queen who does not age.
 Holy shit.